ThijsSpoor99/Project-Computational-Science/README.md

 # Influence of Jupiter-like Planets on Centaur Transits to the Inner Solar System
 This repository is for the course "Project Computational Science" at the University of Amsterdam.
-For a quick overview of the project we refer to (poster pdf location).
-For a more detailled description of the project, we refer to (report-file location).
+For a quick overview of the project we refer to ([Poster PCS Team 8.pdf](Poster%20PCS%20Team%208.pdf)).
+For a more detailled description of the project, we refer to ([Report](Poster%20PCS%20Team%208.pdf)).

 #### Structure and brief description
 - __Archive\\__ > contains code among other things which are not used anymore in the final version